s-razaq/WeatherGame/README.md

 Details
 =======

 This application is supposed to improve your wheather understanding of the world.
-Different cities located in Europe and globally demand everything from your skills.\r\n In order to succeed, you need to guess the current tempurates of those cities by using the wheeler.
-Click 'Enter' to compare your guess to current one prompted from the web. \r\n There are three difficulties available.
+Different cities located in Europe and globally demand everything from your skills.

+In order to succeed, you need to guess the current tempurates of those cities by using the wheeler.
+Click 'Enter' to compare your guess to current one prompted from the web.

+There are three difficulties available.
 'Easy' is comprised of European cities, whereas 'Medium' exposes you to global ones.
 'Hard' only shows GPS Position.
 With a click on the city, a pop up with the city's country code appears.

 Screenshots
 ==========